-HFOT mode must be used with a heated patient circuit and an active humidifier.
-Do not use Flight Medical flow sensor when using HFOT mode. \bigwedge Do not connect the patient circuit to the exhalation valve.
-Excessive high flows through the nasal cannula could lead to adverse clinical events such as barotrauma or pneumothorax.
-Do not use high flow oxygen therapy (HFOT) during intrahospital transport.
+- HFOT mode must be used with a heated patient circuit and an active humidifier. - Do not use Flight Medical flow sensor when using HFOT mode. - Do not connect the patient circuit to the exhalation valve.

 The following controls are required for HFOT mode: